Horses Painting | Exclusive Works | Alessio Cacciatore

 The white horse: symbolic purity

-The black and white horse: graphic elegance
+The horse in black and white: graphic elegance

 The black and gold horse: controlled luxury

-The colorful horse and equestrian pop art
+Colored horse and equestrian pop art

 The rearing horse: power unleashed

-The Arabian horse: the purity of the breed
+The Arabian horse: purity of breed

-The abstract and contemporary horse
+Abstract and contemporary horse

 The ambiance you seek determines your equestrian choice